 Submitted by Health Product Declaration Collaborative

 Symposium participants will learn about the latest innovations taking place in the field of Transparent Material Health from researchers, educators, manufacturers, architects, designers and ecosystem partners.
 Experts on the leading edge of innovation will share how the building industry is rapidly transforming to the use of healthier building products.
 The Symposium offers up to 5 GBCI Continuing Education (CE) credit hours for LEED and WELL, based on Sessions attended.
 Find more information on the Symposium CE hours here.

 “We’ve come a long way since the initial idea for the HPD report was born and several other important initiatives launched in 2010,” said Wendy Vittori, Executive Director of HPDC.
 “The Material Health Open Innovation Symposium brings together leaders in Material Health and Transparency in the built environment, and will clearly demonstrate how much has already been accomplished in this rapidly emerging field of practice.
-Transparent material health reports have now been produced by over 1,000 manufacturers representing over 20,000 building products.
+Transparent material health reports have now been produced by over 1,000 manufacturers representing over 20,000 building products.”

 The U.S. Green Building Council has joined HPD Collaborative as a co-sponsor and will present on LEED v4.1, the future of LEED and LEED Positive, a long-term regenerative and restorative design vision for LEED.